pascalvanluit/Master-Thesis/README.md

 The ESS Wave 6 is an attempt at replicating a study.

-The lavaan tutorial is me following the tutorial for using the lavaan package in R.
+The Lavaan tutorial is me following the tutorial for using the lavaan package in R.

+The Master Thesis folder contains code for my CV SEM method.